 Лікування

 Toxic substances that may cause lipoid pneumonia should be avoided.
-Anecdotal reports suggest systemic corticosteroids may be beneficial in patients with oil or petroleum jelly aspiration.
+Anecdotal reports suggest systemic corticosteroids may be beneficial in patients with oil or petroleum jelly aspiration with significant disease.

-For aspiration pneumonia, a beta-lactam/beta-lactamase inhibitor is recommended, with clindamycin being reserved for penicillin allergic patients (1).
-If aspiration occurs in the hospital setting, a carbapenem or piperacillin/tazobactam can be used; drugs effective against methicillin-resistant Staphylococcus aureus are added if risk factors for that pathogen are present.
-Duration of treatment is usually 1 to 2 weeks.
+For aspiration pneumonia, a beta-lactam/beta-lactamase inhibitor is recommended; moxifloxacin or clindamycin is reserved for use in patients who are allergic to penicillin (1).
+If aspiration occurs in the hospital setting, a carbapenem or piperacillin/tazobactam can be used; medications effective against MRSA are added if risk factors for that pathogen are present.
+Duration of treatment is usually 1 week (2).

 Treatment of lung abscess is with antibiotics and sometimes percutaneous or surgical drainage.
-Many practitioners continue antibiotic treatment until the chest radiograph shows complete resolution or only a small, stable, residual abnormality.
+Many clinicians continue antibiotic treatment until the chest radiograph shows complete resolution or only a small, stable, residual abnormality.

 Довідкові матеріали щодо лікування